Ralim/IronOS-Meta/README.md

 The IronOS firmware supports a user created bootup logo.
 By default, there is _not_ one included in the firmware.
 This means that once flashed they generally stay.
 If you want no logo again, you would have to flash a blank image to the bootup logo.

+    ● Safe & Fun: will not over write your firmware
+    ● Easy install: use dfu tool just like updating firmware (or Pine64 Updater if you have a Pinecil).

 ## Generating the Logo files

 There are community logo's already converted and ready to use in [IronOS-Meta/releases](https://github.com/Ralim/IronOS-Meta/releases).